 Pro Tips:

-- Use boiling water.
+- Use boiling water for even cooking

-- Seal with foil tightly.
+- Seal the container tightly with foil to trap the steam.

-- Use the amount of water stated in the recipe—not the amount indicated on the bag.
+- Use the amount of water stated in the recipe, not the amount indicated on the bag.

 - Check if the rice is done at the end of the recommended cooking time.
 Add a few more minutes if needed.